 The practical takeaway

-Artificial privacy hedges are showing up across Southern California because they line up with how people actually use property here.
-They create immediate privacy, they keep maintenance lighter, and they work in spaces where live screening is slow or difficult to manage.
+Artificial privacy hedges are showing up across Southern California because they line up with how many people use property here.
+They can create immediate privacy, keep maintenance lighter, and work in spaces where live screening is slow or difficult to manage.

 If you are deciding between a hedge, extension, or wall system, start with artificial privacy hedges and compare them against fence extensions for sites that need added height above an existing fence.